Jack Ma: Philanthropy

 Ma is the founder of the Jack Ma Foundation, a philanthropic organization focused on improving education, the environment and public health.

 In 2008, Alibaba donated $808,000 to victims of the Sichuan earthquake.
 In 2009 Ma became a trustee of The Nature Conservancy's China program, and in 2010 he joined the global Board of Directors of the organization.
 In 2015, Alibaba launched a nonprofit organization, Alibaba Hong Kong Young Entrepreneurs Foundation, which supports Hong Kong entrepreneurs to help them grow their businesses.
 In the same year, the company funded the rebuilding of 1,000 houses damaged by the earthquake-hit in Nepal, and raised money for another 9,000.

 In 2015 he also founded the Hupan School, a business school.

 In September 2018, Ma started the Jack Ma Foundation and announced that he would retire from Alibaba to pursue educational work, philanthropy, and environmental causes.
 In 2019, Forbes named Ma in its list of "Asia's 2019 Heroes of Philanthropy" and awarded him the Malcolm S. Forbes Lifetime Achievement Award for his work supporting underprivileged communities in China, Africa, Australia, and the Middle East.
 In 2020, in response to the COVID-19 pandemic, the Alibaba Foundation and Jack Ma Foundation launched various initiatives, some of which involved donating medical supplies to the United States as well as various countries in Asia, Africa, and Europe.

+In May 2025, Time Magazine chose Jack Ma as one of its Time100 Philanthropy honorees for his contributions through his foundation, during COVID-19, and for his rural teacher initiative.
+He is also dedicated to climate preservation, and as a previous chairman of China's Natural Conservancy Council, he has on many occasions explained how making money in ways that do not harm the planet is important.
+In 2021, Alibaba pledged to become carbon neutral in its operations by 2030.
+In 2024, Alibaba Group and its B2B e-commerce site also pledged to reduce packaging materials using AI and pushed for reusing practices to increase conservation.